ellipticaljs/nested-observe/README.md

 `nested-observe` internally uses `WeakMap` (for garbage collection).
 Node.js supports both `WeakMap` and `Object.observe` since version `0.11.13`.
 For browsers have a look at: [kangax's compaitibility table](http://kangax.github.io/compat-table/es7/#Object.observe).
 For unsupported browsers/Node.js, you can use shims, e.g. [KapIT/observe-shim](https://github.com/KapIT/observe-shim) and [Benvie/WeakMap](https://github.com/Benvie/WeakMap).

+This forked version is a UMD build that allows the library to be used in the browser without the requirement of a commonjs module facade.

 ## Api

 ```js